mfcal223/Cplusplus/CPP_Exercises_with_explanation/CPP_6/Exercise_00.md

 There is a ***big consideration*** for INTs to keep in mind:

 > What happens if there is an invalid char in the middle of the string or for some reason the conversion stopped earlier?
-How does the code ensure the conversion reach the end of the string?
+How does the code ensure the conversion reached the end of the string?

 ### Check string parsing is complete
    * use a `char*` to store the last char that was parsed. (`char *end`)